FarmasiaVR/farmasia-vr/Docs/Architecture/architecture.md

 # Architecture
 This document describes the basic idea of the architecture used in newer sections of the game.
 The changing room, medicine preparation and the membrane filtration scenes do not use this architecture.
 Please refer to [the old architecture image](/Docs/architecture.jpg) for information related to that.

+Please note that this document is designed to give a general idea of how the architecture works.
+Different scenes have different needs, so some modules may be swapped around.

 ## Structure
 The concept for the architecture is the following:
 ``` mermaid